 What Comes Next

-Delta’s gradual expansion from 1% to projected 20% AI-influenced pricing indicates the industry’s cautious but committed approach.
+Delta’s gradual expansion from 1% to projected 20% AI-influenced pricing shows the industry’s cautious but committed approach.
 As systems prove reliable, expect wider adoption across fare types, routes, and carrier operations.

 The technology will likely expand beyond pricing into integrated operations.
-Imagine AI systems that simultaneously optimize pricing, crew assignments, aircraft routing, and maintenance scheduling—treating the airline as a unified optimization problem rather than separate departmental functions.
+Imagine AI systems simultaneously optimizing pricing, crew assignments, aircraft routing, and maintenance scheduling—treating the airline as a unified optimization problem rather than separate departments.

-For passengers, the immediate impact is more volatile but potentially more accurately priced fares.
-For aviation professionals, the imperative is clear: understand AI applications, monitor implementation developments, and prepare for operational integration.
+For passengers, expect more volatile but potentially more accurately priced fares.
+For aviation professionals, the imperative is clear: understand AI applications, monitor implementations, and prepare for operational integration.

-The airlines investing in AI forecasting today are building competitive advantages that will compound over time.
+Airlines investing in AI forecasting today are building competitive advantages that compound over time.
 Understanding these systems isn’t just professional development—it’s career insurance.